netxms/netxms-doc/admin/agent-management.rst

 Log parser policy
 -----------------

-Infromation about log parser format available in :ref:`log-monitoring` chapter.
+Information about log parser format available in :ref:`log-monitoring` chapter.

 To create policy in menu of container where should be created policy select :menuselection:`Create->Log parser policy...` and give required object name and press :guilabel:`OK`.
 Than newly created policy can be modified by selecting :menuselection:`Edit Policy...` from object menu.

-Parser configuration is applied on instalaltion - no agent restart required.
+Parser configuration is applied on installation - no agent restart required.

 Policy group
 ------------